BUEB Main page

 The Erasmus+ program is the largest exchange student program in the EU.
 Erasmus students can apply for study and traineeship to 32 countries of Europe and spend a maximum of 12 months abroad per each cycle of study: they spend 3-12 months abroad as a student at a host university or spend 2-12 months as a professional trainee at a private or public organization active in the labour market.

 Our University joined to the ERASMUS mobility programme in 1999.
 Bilateral agreements have been signed with almost two hundred partner universities since then.
-Year by year over one hundred Hungarian students study at universities in Europe while over two hundred foreign students attend our university.
+Year by year over four hundred foreign students attend our university as an exchange student.

 Timeline & Steps